chriscodingxyz/Cord-redo/README.md

 20. MovieItem styled better for mobile, text slightly smaller.
 Rating bottom left so it does not overlap title
 21. Added fixed height for movieoverview content.
 Had a bit of difficulty here, for now just added overflow-y: auto
 22. Added modal, whole movieitem wrapper is clickable to show modal.
 Also altered at what width the rating shows on the bottom left (To not overlap title)

+# Info

+1. Added 3 second debounce to limit api requests to search query
+2. Only genre expandable filters is expanded by default (collapsed on mobile view)
+3. Modal window accessed by clicking MovieItem wrapper
+4. Automatically renders popular movies
+5. When user deletes search query, the popular movies are refetched.
+6. Responsive text-sizes for main content
+7. Sliding sidebar nav
+8. ContextAPI for state management